darafferty/rapthor/docs/source/parset.rst

     idg_mode
         IDG (image domain gridder) mode to use in WSClean (default = "hybrid").
-        The mode can be "cpu" or "hybrid"".
+        The mode can be "cpu" or "hybrid".

     mem_fraction
         Fraction of the total memory (per node) to use for WSClean jobs (default = 0.9).